Due diligence and risk analysis

 Benetton Group is committed to prevent the generation of textile waste and not to waste the value of end-of-life garments.
 For this reason, it adopts a “make-to-order” production system, aimed at minimizing overstock.
 This is however reallocated in the secondary sales channels, as is the case for defective stock and production samples.

-As of 12.31.2022 there are 261,000 items of obsolete goods in the warehouse, which will be managed through the appropriate channels.
-During 2022, no items were scrapped.
+As of 12.31.2023 there are 1.8 million items of obsolete goods in the warehouse, which will be managed through the appropriate channels.
+During 2023, no items were scrapped.